-All products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-However, one product was not completely effective.
+All products were very capable of handling public emailand web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+However, five were not completely effective.

-...but targeted attacks caused problems for two products.
+...but targeted attacks caused problems for some products.

-Five of the six products provided complete protection against the targeted attacks used in this test.
+Seven of the eight products provided complete protection against the targeted attacks used in this test.
 It only takes one targeted attack to breach an organisation, so this is a concerning result.